The Debenhams Black Friday sale sees up to 75% off everything

 Why you can trust IndyBest to find the best deals

-Myself and our team of shopping experts have been covering Black Friday for years, and department store sales such as Debenhams’, are my bread and butter.
+I, and the rest of IndyBest’s team of shopping experts, have been covering Black Friday for years, and department store sales such as Debenhams’s, are my bread and butter.
 I track prices on everything from smartwatches to fridge freezers around the clock, so I know how a good deal when I see one.

 Find out everything you need to know about Black Friday 2024, with our expert guide